Chapter 1

 Accurate prices, the key factor

-Fortunately, if you have a Lodgify website, you won’t have to worry about this.
+Fortunately, if you have a Lodgify website, you won’t have to worry about inaccuracy.
 Our integration with Google Vacation Rentals will allow you to synchronize your standard and seasonal rates, taking into account variables such as:

 • Discounts for long stays (weekly/monthly)